|

 show whether professional guidance is advised.
 Of course, going to a professional counselor,

-even if you have no difficulty with any of the questions, is always a good idea.
+even if you have no difficulty with any of the questions, is not a bad idea.

 Although I'd be happy to lend an ear if you